 Patients will have small suction drains in place for one to three weeks after surgery.
 The drains evacuate any fluid that is produced under the skin and allow the superficial tissues to more quickly adhere to the deep tissues.
 After the drains are removed, it is possible that some fluid will accumulate again.
 This is called a seroma and is treated with simple aspiration during office visits.
 It usually resolves within a few weeks.

 The abdominal muscles are often tightened with sutures as part of a tummy tuck.
 If a patient strains those muscles during the early months after surgery, or if the patient gains a significant amount of weight, it is possible that the sutures will not hold.
 In that case the muscles would be expected to return to the more relaxed shape they had before surgery.

-Some patients may benefit from liposuction in addition to a tummy tuck.
+Some patients may benefit from liposuction in addition to a tummy tuck in Colombia.
 If a substantial amount of liposuction of the abdomen is recommended, the surgeon may suggest that this be performed at a second stage.
 For some patients this may improve the safety and efficacy of the procedure.